confine-project/CAAAS/README.md

 ![upload interface of CAAAS](images/upload.png)

 ## Creating Python scripts for CAAAS
-Using push request on github, scripts can be requested for addition on the CAAAS server.
+Using pull requests on github, scripts can be requested for addition on the CAAAS server.

 ### Header
 Each script should start with a header containing the title and description of the algorithm or data analysis preformed.